Michael Uwezu: Early career

-Born in Irete, Imo State, Uwezu began his career with Arsenal's academy before moving to their London rivals Fulham.
+Born in Mburubu, Enugu State, Uwezu began his career with Arsenal's academy before moving to their London rivals Fulham.
 Michael can play wide or as a central striker and signed his first professional contract with Fulham at the end of the 2008–09 season after scoring 11 goals in 18 games for the Academy Under-18s that season.

 Fulham

 At the beginning of the 2009–10 season, Uwezu was given the number 40 shirt.
 He was an unused substitute three times for Fulham's Europa League group matches against CSKA Sofia (home and away), and FC Basel (away).

 He was sent on a month loan to Lincoln City on 1 January 2010, along with Matthew Saunders.
 He made his first senior appearance and debut the following day in a 4–0 loss to Bolton Wanderers in the FA Cup third round, coming on as a substitute for Lenell John-Lewis.

 Uwezu returned to Fulham on 1 February 2010, after appearing twice for Lincoln in the league and once in the FA Cup.